blue-build/modules/modules/gnome-extensions/README.md

 # Usage

-To use this module, you need to input gettext-domain of the extension without @ symbol + the version of the extension in `.v%VERSION%` format in module recipe.
-But for some extensions, `.v%VERSION%` is parsed as the version of package in incremental numbering, instead of extension version in https://extensions.gnome.org URL.
-So to be sure that you got the correct module input, follow the steps below.

 How to install extensions using the module:
 1. Go to https://extensions.gnome.org
 2. Search for the extension that you want to install and open its extension page